 Most chest freezers run between 2 and 4 feet wide and between 3 and 6 feet long.
 Since a 5-by-3-foot appliance clearly can’t be wedged into a 4-by-3-foot clearing in a basement, measure the available space and make sure the chest of choice will fit.
 Measure the space where the appliance will go, as well as all the doorway openings that lead to that space, to ensure that the freezer can arrive at the chosen spot.

 The capacity of most chest freezers ranges between 5 and 20 cubic feet.
 One cubic foot can hold about 35 pounds of cut and wrapped meat.
-Meat with the bone takes up more space because of its irregular shape.
+Meat with the bone in takes up more freezer space because of its irregular shape.
 It’s not worth running a freezer that won’t hold everything or one that takes up unnecessary space.

 When selecting an appropriate freezer capacity, factor in times of the year when there tends to be the most food, like around the holidays, after a harvest, or after hunting season.
 Take inventory of what will be stored to determine the capacity that will best work.